 How big is this cake?

-This makes a fairly large cake so if you have a small family, you might want to cut the recipe in half.
+This serves up to 16, depending on how large you make your slices, so if you have a small family, you might want to cut the recipe in half.
 You’ll end up with a shorter cake, but it still tastes just as good.

 The original recipe says to garnish the cake with whipped cream and strawberries, but I’ve never bothered with that.
 I think it’s just fine as is.